graphcore-research/gwr/README.md

 <!-- ANCHOR: package_developers -->

-## Developing STEAM Packages
+## Developing TRAMWAY Packages

-For developers of the STEAM packages both `stable` and `nightly` Rust toolchains are required, as well external tools such as [cargo-deny], [cargo-about] [cargo-semver-checks], [Cocogitto], [pre-commit], [Prettier], and [Release-plz].
+For developers of the TRAMWAY packages both `stable` and `nightly` Rust toolchains are required, as well external tools such as [cargo-deny], [cargo-about] [cargo-semver-checks], [Cocogitto], [pre-commit], [Prettier], and [Release-plz].
+All of the required development dependencies can be installed by
-All of the required development dependencies can be installed by running:
+running:

 ```bash
 ./.github/actions/install-dev-dependencies/install.sh